simplify9/Mtm/README.md

 ## MTM SDK
 The [MTM Client](https://github.com/simplify9/Mtm/blob/master/SW.Mtm.Sdk/MtmClient.cs) outlines the steps the user takes to enable _MTM_ onto the program and interact with its many properties.
-To complete a cycle on MTM, call the following functions:
+To complete a cycle on _MTM_, call the following functions:

 #### 1- Creating the tenant
 The first step is to create a tenant by calling the `CreateTenant` method provided by the SDK, which takes in details in the model of `TenantCreate` and includes the tenant's name for example.